Skip to main content

 East River, a 150-acre mixed-use development situated on the banks of Buffalo Bayou opened this year featuring office, restaurant and retail space along with a 360-unit apartment complex.
 The project also included a nine-hole golf course and restaurant concept – East River 9.

 A similar concept, The Plant, a 17-acre mixed-use district, will revamp the historic streets of Second Ward, establishing a pedestrian-friendly district lined with a diverse mix of restaurants and shops.
-The Houston Astros also recently announced plans for an entertainment district adjacent to Minute Maid Park that will feature a 17-story hotel, 60,000 square feet of retail space and a three-level gathering area for fans to watch games and other major sporting events.
+The Houston Astros also recently announced plans for an entertainment district adjacent to Daikin Park that will feature a 17-story hotel, 60,000 square feet of retail space and a three-level gathering area for fans to watch games and other major sporting events.

 These developments not only address common challenges seen within the city like lack of walkable areas, but they also speak to Houston’s unwavering commitment to providing an exceptional quality of life.